 The St. Vrain Greenway begins in Golden Ponds Park and travels east along the creek for more than half its distance.
 At the park, watch for the bald eagles, wood ducks, great blue herons and Canada geese that call the area home.
 The trail skirts commercial and residential areas through the heart of Longmont, offering spectacular mountain scenery along the way and lake views by the Boulder County Fairgrounds and Izaak Walton Park.

-The trail ends at the Sandstone Ranch Community Park, which features a homestead built in the early 1880s by a Gold Rush pioneer.
-The park offers a playground, picnic area, skatepark and ball fields.
-The greenway is part of the Front Range Trail, an 800-mile pathway that is hoped to reach from Wyoming to New Mexico some day.
+The St. Vrain Greenway ends at Sandstone Ranch Park, which features a homestead built in the early 1880s by a Gold Rush pioneer.
+The 313-acre park offers a playground, picnic area, skatepark and ball fields.